Prabhudatta3004/Contextless_chatbot/README.md

 ## Response Format
 The API returns a JSON object with the key `answer` containing the response to the user query.

-## Contact
-For any further assistance, connect with:
-- Laptop related issues: `laptop.service@kiit.ac.in`
-- Email or WiFi related issues: `helpdesk@kiit.ac.in`

 ## Contributing
 Contributions to improve the chatbot are welcome.
 Please follow the standard procedure for contributing to a GitHub project.

-This README provides a comprehensive guide for setting up and using the FAQ Chatbot.
-Adjust the contact information and licensing details as per your specific project requirements.